Czuberion/AMF/README.md

 - Don't commit data to your repository
 - Don't commit any credentials or your local configuration to your repository.
 Keep all your credentials and local configuration in `conf/local/`

+## Streamlit hosting

+This app can be accessed [here](https://czuberion-amf-srcsumlpipelinesappstreamlit-uxx1mn.streamlit.app/).

+> [!NOTE]
+> Streamlit apps will go to sleep if not visited regularly, requiring a prompt to reinitialize them.
+[Docs](https://docs.streamlit.io/deploy/streamlit-community-cloud/manage-your-app#app-hibernation)

 ## Docker deployment

 To run this project with Docker, you must: